-In collaboration with the College of Real Food and Farming, Colin Tudge will deliver a stimulating programme combining the theory and practice of food production for now and the future.
+In collaboration with The College for Real Farming and Food Culture, Colin Tudge will deliver a stimulating programme combining the theory and practice of food production for now and the future.

 Colin is a biologist by education and a writer by trade.

 In the early 2000s he coined the expression "Enlightened Agriculture".
 In the early 2000s he coined the expression "Enlightened Agriculture".
 In 2008 he and his wife, Ruth, established the Campaign for Real Farming and in 2010, together with Graham Harvey, they launched the Oxford Real Farming Conference as the antidote to the established Oxford Farming Conference.

 More recently they initiated The College For Real Farming and Food Culture

 Colin's latest book, Six Steps Back to the Land, is published by Green Books, January 2016.
 His earlier books include: Why Genes are Not Selfish and People are Nice, Good Food for Everyone Forever, The Secret Life of Trees and The Secret Life of Birds